VenityNetwork/support-page/docs/en/privacy-policy.md

 We highly value your privacy.
 Therefore, we have developed a privacy policy to inform you about how we collect, disclose, convey, and use the data you submit to Venity Network.

 ## 1. Data Collection
 Data is collected from players and users of our Minecraft servers.
-Data
+Data is stored in our database located in Singapore.

 **The data we need and collect include:**
 - Your Username